tydaeus/notes/windows/powershell/powershell_file_io.md

 Use the `-Tail` switch to read from the end.

 Use the `-Raw` switch to get the content as a single string (useful for reading multi-line formats such as JSON).

+Note: `Get-Content` applies filesystem wildcarding to its `Path` parameter; use the `LiteralPath` parameter to avoid this.

 ### Line-by-Line: `System.IO.File::ReadLines`
 Use `[System.IO.File]::ReadLines($filePath)` to access .Net's `File.ReadLines` function to retrieve a file's content line by line, returning the lines as they're read.
 Pipe this into `ForEach-Object` or use in a `foreach` loop to iterate through the lines. *Note*: you will need to provide the full path to the file, because .Net calls don't operate from `$PWD`.